dubbelosix/autoclock/README.md

 # Autoclock Validator
-* The purpose of this Ansible playbook is to provide a fast and straightforward way to spin up a Solana validator.
+* The purpose of this Ansible playbook is to provide a fast and straightforward way to spin up a Solana validator running the Jito client.
-* The Autoclock validator script has only been designed and tested on c3.large [Latitude](https://www.latitude.sh/) machines running ubuntu thus far.
+* The Autoclock validator script has been designed and tested on c3.large [Latitude](https://www.latitude.sh/) servers running Ubuntu thus far.
 Other OS and machine/disk configurations are untested yet, but feel free to fork or submit PRs to support additional infra.
 * C3.large machines have 2 disks.
 One of these is mounted to / and the other one needs to be supplied in the defaults.

 ## Steps